mortent/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 // that a device consumes from a counter set. type DeviceCounterConsumptionMixin struct {
   // Name is a unique identifier among all device counter consumption
-  // mixins in the ResourceSlice.
+  // mixins in the ResourcePool.
 It must be a DNS label.
   //
   // +required
   Name string